 Fell, James C and Voas, Robert B (2014).
 The effectiveness of a 0.05 blood alcohol concentration (BAC) limit for driving in the United States.
 Addiction, 109; 869-874.

-Fell, James C. and Scherer, Michael (2017 in press).
+Fell, James C. and Scherer, Michael (2017).
 Estimation of the Potential Effectiveness of Lowering the Blood Alcohol Concentration (BAC) Limit for Driving from .08 to .05 grams per deciliter in the United States.
-Alcoholism: Clinical & Experimental Research, December 2017.
+Alcoholism: Clinical & Experimental Research, 41 (12), 2128-2139.

 Ferrara, S.D., Zancaner, S., and Georgetti, R. (1994).
 Low blood alcohol levels and driving impairment.
 A review of experimental studies and international legislation.
 International Journal of Legal Medicine, 106(4), 169-177.